ClementMillet/PING/README.md

 ## Requirements

 Pytorch, sk-learn, pandas and scikit-image are required modules to run the training.\
-It can be installed with `pip3 install scikit-image scikit-learn pandas` Visit https://pytorch.org/ to install pytorch
+It can be installed with `pip3 install scikit-image scikit-learn pandas`.\
+Visit https://pytorch.org/ to install pytorch

 To run the server, Docker and docker-compose are required\